geotrev/undernet/docs/dropdowns.md

 #### Accessibility

-A few key attributes are added for you when the modal is instantiated by the plugin.
+A few key attributes are added for you when the dropdown is instantiated.
 These help assistive technologies know how to treat and navigate through the component.

 - `aria-expanded`: added to the button element, describing if the dropdown menu is visible or not.
 - `aria-haspopup`: added to the button element, an attribute equal to `true`, it will tell assistive technologies this button has a menu associated with it.